 Council members are expected to attend 100% of the regular Planning Council meetings per calendar year with no more than four (4) absences regardless of reason.
 Council members are also expected to attend a committee meeting (other than the Executive Committee) once per month with no more than four (4) absences regardless of reason per year.
 Additionally, committee Co-Chairs are expected to attend 100% of the Executive Committee meetings per calendar year with no more than four (4) absences regardless of reason.
 Any Council member who does not meet the attendance requirement is subject to removal without further cause.
 Any member who is unable to attend a meeting of the council should notify the Co-Chairs of the Council prior to the meeting.
-A member will receive a warning letter if the member misses four Planning Council meetings or misses four months of committee meetings or (for Executive Committee meetings only) four Executive Committee meetings.
+A member will receive a warning letter if the member misses four Planning Council meetings or misses four months of committee meetings or (for Executive Committee members only) four Executive Committee meetings.
 A member will be automatically removed from the Planning Council and will receive a letter to that effect if the member misses five Planning Council meetings or five committee meetings as assigned.
-In the event of a declared state of emergency by federal, state, or local officials, attendance requirements are suspended for the duration of the stated emergency.